-AP-60 Public Housing - 91.220(h) Introduction
+AP-60 Public Housing - 91.220(h)

 While no CDBG or HOME funds will be allocated to the local public housing authority, the Bryan Housing Authority (BHA), plans continued improvements to its 300 duplex and townhome style subsidized rental units.
 A variety of support services are made available to the residents to promote a healthy affordable living environment for all tenants, young and old.
-BHA's currently reported occupancy rate is 96.9%.
-Elderly and disabled residents represent approximately 13% of BHA resident population.
-Regarding Section 8, Housing Choice Voucher(HCV) Program assistance, the Brazos Valley Council of Governments (BVCOG) is the regional administrator of the HCV program.
-In the 2017 program year, BVCOG anticipates making 1,500 to 1,700 Housing Choice Vouchers available monthly throughout the Bryan-College Station community and, likewise, provide various support programs for person applying for and utilizing rental assistance vouchers.
+BHA reports an occupancy of approximately 97% with elderly / disabled residents representing between 12-14% of the resident population.
+Regarding Section 8, Housing Choice Voucher (HCV) Program assistance, the Brazos Valley Council of Governments (BVCOG) is the regional administrator of the HCV program.
+In the 2018 program year, BVCOG anticipates making 1,500 to 1,700 Housing Choice Vouchers available monthly throughout the Bryan-College Station community and, likewise, provide various support programs for person applying for and utilizing rental assistance vouchers.